browserstack/testng-appium-app-browserstack/README.md

   browserstackLocal: true
   ```
 - You can use the `LocalSample` app provided in both folder [Android examples](android/testng-examples) or [iOS examples](ios/testng-examples) to run your test.
 Change the app parameter in the `browserstack.yml` file and run the tests with the following command: `mvn test -P sample-local-test`

+-similarly for gradle you can do :- gradle clean sampleLocalTest

 **Note**: If you are facing any issues, refer [Getting Help section](#Getting-Help)